 Palm Coast’s water comes from the Graham Swamp watershed.

 The only EPA assessed water source in the Graham Swamp watershed is in Impaired condition.
 This is the St. Joe Canal.

 Ideally, a water source would be rated in Good condition.

 Whether a water source is in Impaired or Good condition refers to the quality of these uses:

 See below for what you can do to improve Palm Coast’s water.

 Information about water quality in Palm Coast can be surprising.

-- To potentially filter out 12 of the 15 contaminants, consider a Reverse Osmosis water filtration system for your house.
+- To potentially filter out even more contaminants, consider a Reverse Osmosis water filtration system for your house.